vimtaai/book-javascript/1b - JavaScript Basics/JavaScript Basics.md

 > If you want to return an object literal from an arrow function, you have to wrap the curly braces of the object with parentheses, otherwise the interpreter would assume that the braces indicate a new code block.

-If you want your function to accept an unspecified number of arguments, you can create a [variadric function](https://en.wikipedia.org/wiki/Variadic_function) with the rest operator (`...`).
+If you want your function to accept an unspecified number of arguments, you can create a [variadic function](https://en.wikipedia.org/wiki/Variadic_function) with the rest operator (`...`).

 ```js
 function beamUp(...crewMembers) {